 The idyllically beautiful town of Chania in Crete.
 Those are my 2 boys walking along the port jetty.

 Naxos has a half-dozen great beaches but the one near the Chora (main town) is probably the most kid-friendly beach in all of Greece.
 As you move south from Naxos Town the sand gets even better.
 Naxos (and neighboring Paros, which you can see in the distance) are also great for wind-surfing.
 Phenomenal local food is a highlight of Naxos.

 Ios is just 50 minutes by ferry from Santorini and has some of the best beaches in the Greek islands.
 Day trips are easy to do in summer when ferries are running all the time.

 Mykonos is known for its party scene (which is super fun) but even here, it’s easy to leave the crowds behind, and find a quiet patch of sand.
 The walk along the coast (from Psarou to Paradise Beach) is a highlight of Mykonos.

 The Pelopponese is an underrated jewel.
 Great beaches, tons of history, never overwhelmed with tourists, and easily accessible from Athens.
-This is a view of Nafplio, the largest city in the Peloponnese, from Palamidi Castle.
+This is a view of Nafplio (a super charming town), the largest city in the Peloponnese, from Palamidi Castle.

 Gerolimenas in the Mani Peninsula of the Peloponnese.

-Katakolon on the Peloponnese and close to Olympia.
+Katakolon in the Peloponnese and close to Olympia.